erikgoe/Sim8051/README.md

 * Breakpoints can be set by clicking on the left column in assembly view.
 You can also change the "break instruction".
 * The simulation does not mirror the hardware one-to-one.
 Some features like interrupts might trigger one cycle too late or ports may behave differently.
 * Labels must contain at least one non-hexadecimal character to be usable.
-* Labels can be used with any jump instructions and intstruction 0x90 (mov dptr, <value/label>)
+* Labels can be used with any jump instructions and instruction 0x90 (mov dptr, <value/label>)

 ## Dependencies
 Install them with a package manager like "pacman" or follow the instructions on their website.